 This means that you cannot allow your dog to get away with something one day and then pull him up on it the next.
 Correcting him when he does something wrong only when have time, or when you feel like it, doesn’t work and will only confuse your dog.

 In conclusion, practice daily, twice if possible, everything you teach your Chi during training.
-Short sessions of between 5 to 20 minutes are best to keep him interested and keen to learn more.
+Short sessions of between 5 to 20 minutes are better to keep him interested and keen to learn more.
 If you establish your authority, reward good Behaviour and remain consistent in your Chihuahua training you can look forward to becoming the proud owner of a dog you can trust to be well behaved and well mannered at all times.

 |Dog Training Kits UK|